 Give gentle warnings

 Transitions are hard for young children, especially when they involve stopping something fun.
 Giving your child a gentle reminder, something like, “Honey, you have five more minutes to play with your trains.
-Then we will clean up together!” can help keep him on-track, and help him prepare for the transition.
+Then we will clean up together!” can help keep her on-track, and help her prepare for the transition.
 Keep your tone light and happy.

 Use a timer